FAIRplus/the-fair-cookbook/content/recipes/infrastructure/openrefine-nvt.md

 We mentioned that we assume here that source data is represented as one or more CSV files.
-There are some considerations to be taken if files are in multiple tables (as extra attention can be paid to "linking keys") or in more complex structures (XML, JSON).
+There are some considerations to be taken if files are in multiple tables (as extra attention can be paid to "linking keys") or in complex data structures such as XML, JSON etc.
-Tabular data covers a prominent use case for data FAIRification and is a building block of more complex conversions.
+Tabular data covers a prominent use case for data FAIRification and is a building block for complex conversions.

 We focus here on data (rather than metadata), though the distinction between the two vanishes when information is expressed as a KG.